HeyBob. Add Bob to Slack

 Do Bob's credits expire?

 Unused plan credits roll over one month before expiring, and one-off top-up packs never expire.
-Trial credits (100, no card required) last 14 days.
+Trial credits ($100 in value, no card required) last 14 days.

 Viktor is a trademark of its respective owner.
 HeyBob and Bob are products of Tiny Cloud Ventures, which is not affiliated with, sponsored by, or endorsed by Viktor.
-This comparison is provided for informational purposes; details verified July 5, 2026 against publicly available pricing and documentation.
+This comparison is provided for informational purposes; details rechecked July 27, 2026 against Viktor’s public site.